 Instructions to Editor: Change 6.3.3.3.3 as shown below:

 This primitive is generated by the MLME as a result of an MLME-SCAN.request primitive to ascertain the operating environment of the STA.
+The primitive is immediately invoked to report on every found BSS during the scan procedure.

 6.3.3.3.4 Effect of receipt